Guggenheim Partners: Advisory

-In April 2018, Invesco Ltd. announced that it completed its previously announced acquisition of Guggenheim Investments’ exchange-traded funds (ETF) business, which consisted of $38.8 billion of assets under management (as of Feb.
-28, 2018) for $1.2 billion in cash.
+In April 2018, Invesco Ltd. announced that it completed its previously announced acquisition of Guggenheim Investments' exchange-traded funds (ETF) business, which consisted of $38.8 billion of assets under management (as of February 28, 2018) for $1.2 billion in cash.

 In October 2018, Guggenheim Securities was named the lead financial adviser to Red Hat in connection with its $34 billion sale to IBM.
 The Red Hat sale was, at the time, the largest software transaction in history.

 In September 2019, Donini was named to the additional role of Chief Operating Officer of Guggenheim Partners and Andrew Rosenfield, a managing partner, was appointed president.
 Also in September 2019, Guggenheim hired former Deputy United States Attorney and Director of the Division of Enforcement of the Securities and Exchange Commission Robert S. Khuzami as a Managing Partner and Chief Legal Officer.
 In the private sector Khuzami was a partner at Kirkland & Ellis LLP and worked at Deutsche Bank AG, including as General Counsel for the Americas.

+Guggenheim was a financial advisor to the Directors of Gilead Sciences during the acquisition of CymaBay for $32.50 per share in cash or a total equity value of $4.3 billion in February 2024.
+They were also advisor to Insight Sourcing in their sale to Accenture earlier that year.

+In September 2023, Guggenheim was the co-manager for the initial public offering of Arm Holdings, a portfolio company of the Softbank Group at a valuation of $4.87 billion.

+In November 2024, the firm was retained by American sandwich chain Jersey Mike's Subs as lead advisor on their sale to Blackstone.
+This deal was valued at approximately $8 billion.

+In January 2025, Guggenheim advised Major League Baseball (MLB) in its $9 billion debt restructuring deal in connection with Main Street Sports Group.

+The firm's restructuring team offers services that include advising companies, governments, creditors, and financial sponsors on distressed M&A, recapitalizations, reorganizations, exchange offers, debt repurchases and capital raises across industries such as automotive, consumer products, energy, financial institutions, healthcare, real estate, gaming & leisure, manufacturing, media & communications, retail, shipping, steel and transportation.

+The firm competes with all investment banks that provide strategic advisory services.
+Main competitors include other leading independent advisory firms such as Centerview, Hamilton Lane, Evercore, Greenhill & Co., Moelis & Company, Lazard, and Perella Weinberg Partners.